c3mb0/cemcp/services/clear-thought/README.md

 ## Tools

 - `sequentialthinking` – process a stream of thoughts with branching and revision support.
+Responses include a `hint` with the next expected thought number.
 - `getbranch` – retrieve the sequence of thoughts for a specific branch.
 - `mentalmodel` – record the use of a mental model to analyze a problem.
 - `debuggingapproach` – record a systematic debugging session.